 Professional Development Seminars & Workshops

 The GCC offers targeted workshops such as networking strategies, personal branding, and interviewing skills during the fall and spring semesters.
-We welcome recruiting partners and alumni to facilitate a professional development seminar/workshop.
+We encourage recruiting partners and alumni to facilitate a professional development seminar/workshop.
 These workshops are usually one hour in length and can occur in person or online through a webinar.

 This is an opportunity to help students improve their interviewing skills.
 Students meet with employer volunteers and participate in a practice interview.
 Volunteer commitments can range from two hours to half a day.

-Experts-in-residence enable students to gain a unique perspective on their chosen career and receive individual feedback on resumes, cover letters, and interviewing strategies.
+Executives-in-Residence enable students to gain a unique perspective on their chosen career and receive individual feedback on resumes, cover letters, and interviewing strategies.
 The program also provides employer volunteers an opportunity to help prepare SFS graduate students for their next career move, identify potential talent for their industry, as well as give back to SFS by mentoring graduate students in their career development.